rooshanriaz/CS-351L-AI-Lab-GitHub-Repository_2022506/README.md

 In the first lab, we implemented and tested the following search algorithms on a number guessing game:
 #### BFS

+Breadth-First Search (BFS) explores all nodes at the present depth level before moving on to nodes at the next depth level.
+It's a complete and optimal search strategy for finite spaces.

 #### DFS

+Depth-First Search (DFS) explores as far down as possible along a branch before backtracking.
+It can be more memory-efficient but may not always find the optimal solution in large search spaces.

 #### Simulated Annealing

+Simulated Annealing is a probabilistic technique that approximates the global optimum of a given function.
+It is particularly useful in optimization problems with large, complex search spaces.

 ## Lab 2: 2048 Game